TIBCONL/spotfireworkshop/Readme.md

 <details>
 <summary>
-Click here to learn about TIBCO
+Click here to learn about TIBCO.
 </summary>

 Learn all about TIBCO on our website: